n8-c-reason/com1001-2024/technical-FAQ.md

 Another reasons can be ad-blocking plugins that have been installed by you, the user.
 Try disabling these or making exceptions for the sites `codio.com` and `codio.io`.

 If the issue persists, try using another browser for your Codio work (e.g., one in the list above that works).
-This is usually enough to resolve the problem – I've never found that this issue is a machine-specific problem.
+This is usually enough to resolve the problem – I've never found this issue to be a machine-specific problem.

 ### When I run my web application or an example, Codio displays a "502 Bad Gateway" error instead of the proper web page.